 Without your own vision for team collaboration, you’ll inevitably be disappointed with the results.

 The best collaboration tools will allow your team members to easily share content, ideas, and leads.

 So focus on the features that the collaboration tool provides to meet your team’s needs.
 As a start, you can poll your team members to ask them directly what they’ll need to best accomplish their collaborative work.

 Luckily, there are plenty of tools on the market, so you’ll likely find something that meets your team’s needs if you take the time to do the research.

 6. Create Collaboration Routines

 When you want to make something a standard practice, it’s important to begin by setting clear routines.
-Making things routine is the best way to build habits, which in turn become a daily practice.
+Making things routine is the best way to build habits, which in turn becomes a daily practice.

 Start this cycle by creating set routines for your team’s collaboration.

 This could include:

 - Recurring informal team-building events